mylenevdmaas/CSS2023/README.md

-# CSS2023
+# CSS2023 Group 12

 Welcome to our git repository with all code to create the plots in our presentation about the application of the Ising model on brain regions and some more side quests ;)

 ## Getting started

-The main code for our project is written in `mcmc.py` and code for running the experiments can be found in `random_networks.ipynb`.
+The main code for our project is written in `mcmc.py` and code for running the main experiments can be found in `random_networks.ipynb`.
 Install the required packages with
 ```
 pip install -r requirements.txt
 ```